 A pillar of Japanese comedy, his decades of absurdist gags and unflappable straight-man energy have defined television humor for a generation.

-Naoki Tanaka is one half of Cocorico, a comedy duo that has been a fixture on Japanese television since the 1990s.
-As the designated 'boke'—the fool who sets up the jokes—his partnership with the sharp-tongued Shozo Endo created a chemistry that felt both timeless and wildly inventive.
-Tanaka's true breakout came with his integral role on the legendary variety show 'Downtown no Gaki no Tsukai ya Arahende!!', where his willingness to endure any punishment for a laugh and his signature deadpan reactions made him a beloved figure.
-Beyond the slapstick, he has cultivated a parallel career as a reliable television presenter and actor, showcasing a versatility that extends far beyond the manic confines of the comedy studio.
+Naoki Tanaka is the designated 'boke'—the fool who sets up jokes—in Cocorico, a comedy duo that has been a fixture on Japanese television since the 1990s.
+His partnership with sharp-tongued Shozo Endo created inventive chemistry.
+Tanaka broke out through his integral role on the variety show 'Downtown no Gaki no Tsukai ya Arahende!!'.
+He endured any punishment for a laugh, and his signature deadpan reactions made him a beloved figure.
+Beyond slapstick, he has cultivated a parallel career as a television presenter and actor, showcasing versatility outside the comedy studio.

 1965–1980